Start from: US$ 90 Per Person

 Jagat Narayan Temple

-Jagat Narayan Temple is located on the bank of Bagmati River at Sankhamul, dedicated to Lord Vishnu.
+Jagat Narayan Temple is located on the bank of the Bagmati River at Sankhamul, dedicated to Lord Vishnu.
 The temple is made up of red bricks and has many fine images.
 An attractive metal statue of Garuda mounted on a stone monolith is accompanied by several images of Ganesh and Hanuman.

 Mahabouddha Temple